|Five Things that Elder Law Attorneys are Thankful For

 Advocating for a senior can be stressful for a variety of reasons.
 While it is one of the most fulfilling jobs we can think of, it brings with it concerns for our clients that can creep up at all hours of the night.
 As with any professional whose heart is a big part of their service, our support systems are essential to our well-being.

 Our support systems include our family members, professional colleagues, neighbors and our friends.
 Without our supporters, we would be unable to continue doing what we love.

-Happy Thanksgiving to all of you!
+So I conclude with a very special and warm wish for a Happy Thanksgiving to all of you!
 Enjoy your family and friends this holiday season.